trustjalaj/SpringCoreRespository/README.md

 HI ALL,
-We will be adding some programs related Spring Core so that we all can learn.
+We will be adding some programs related to Spring Core as well DesignPatterns so that we all can learn.
 It will include from some basic programs to advance ones .